BluePanda-io/Sequence_Models_Application/readme.md

 # Sequence Models Application

-Three applicaitons of Sequence Models that was build during Deep Learning Specialization - Originally developed 22/05/2019
+Three applications of Sequence Models that were built during Deep Learning specialization - Originally developed 22/05/2019

 You can find everything on the two JupyterNotebooks"

-## In this project it was developed
+## What was developed in this project
-Really interesting projects that was build during the Sequence Models Specialization involving signal processing and LSTMs which is a fundamental part of the Deep Learning education
+Really interesting projects that were built during the Sequence Models specialization, involving signal processing and LSTMs which is a fundamental part of the Deep Learning education.

 <img src="Images/frequencyVoice.png" width="600">